spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-matrix-registration-bot.md

 The bot account will be created automatically.

+### Extending the configuration

+There are some additional things you may wish to configure about the bot.

+Take a look at:

+- `roles/custom/matrix-bot-matrix-registration-bot/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-bot-matrix-registration-bot/templates/config.yaml.j2` for the bridge's default configuration

 ## Installing

 After configuring the playbook, run it with [playbook tags](playbook-tags.md) as below: